craigfe/brands/README.md

 to the one that accompanies the paper ([`ocamllabs/higher`][ocamllabs/higher]), but differs in several regards:

-- Conversions between branded forms and pure forms are implemented using extensible variant types rather than a type coercion.
-(Extensible types were not available in OCaml at the time of publication of the paper.)

 - Constructed brands are named `br` rather than `t`, to ease inclusion into existing modules.